ProjectUNBI/Connect/README.md

 * The reciever will decrypt the message and will check if the salt is valid or not. and the the task will be performed if the salt is valid

 # How to set up
-There are two type of connectio:
+There are two type of connection:
-* Android and Android(via Tasker app)
+* Android and Android(via Tasker app) Video: https://youtu.be/HW1xRH-yqVg
 * Android and Windows(via Tasker and Eventghost)

 # First things First